oskarkraak/Advent-of-Code/README.md

 # AdventOfCode
-My Java solutions for Advent of Code.
+Java solutions for Advent of Code.